 Improvisation on a Bach Chorale for Two Pianos by Ferruccio Busoni

 Italian composer Ferruccio Busoni (1886 – 1924) was a fine pianist, composer, conductor, writer, editor and educator.
 His compositions were largely neglected after his death until around the 1980s.
-A master piano teacher (his pupils included Egon Petri and Stanley Gardner), Busoni was regarded as an intellectual; a philosopher who was accustomed to thinking outside the box.
+A master piano teacher, Busoni was regarded as an intellectual; a philosopher who was accustomed to thinking outside the box.

 Amongst his large compositional output, the most fabled pieces are the gigantic Piano Concerto (1904) and the Fantasia Contrappuntistica (published in 1910).
 Also known for an impressive collection of transcriptions, Busoni produced some of the most sympathetic piano arrangements of J S Bach’s compositions ever written.
 Particularly popular is the transcription of Bach’s Chaconne from the Partita for solo violin No. 2 in D minor, BWV 1004, and the Chorale Preludes, which are arranged using the full sonority of the piano, with a lush, full bloodied, Romantic semblance.